jnikola99/Enverus-Excel-File-Download-ToCSV-App/README.md

 -The whole solution to the problem is written in Controllers -> HomeController.cs

--The app is a .NET Core MVC application but for the purpose of this test a console app would have sufficed as well
+-The app is a .NET Web MVC application but for the purpose of this test a regular C#(.NET) console app would have sufficed as well

 -Recommended to run with IIS Express